 The title of this dreadful and boring sequel shouldn’t have been “Coming 2 America.”
 It should have been titled “Shucking and Jiving in Zamunda.”
 That’s essentially what all the main characters do throughout this idiotic movie that takes place mostly in the fictional African country of Zamunda, not in America.

 The “fish out of water” premise of culture shock that worked so well in “Coming to America” is muddled and mishandled in “Coming 2 America,” which was directed by Craig Brewer.
 This entire film looks like a tacky TV-movie instead of what it should have been: a cinematic triumph in comedy.
-(It’s easy to see why Paramount Pictures chose not to release “Coming 2 America” in theaters and sold it to Amazon Prime Video instead.)
+(It’s easy to see why Paramount Pictures chose not to release “Coming 2 America” in theaters and sold it to Prime Video instead.)
 It doesn’t help that the movie’s musical score is schlocky sitcom music by Jermaine Stegall.
 Kenya Barris, Barry W. Blaustein and David Sheffield wrote the awful and lazy screenplay for “Coming 2 America.”

 Murphy and Hall do their expected schticks of portraying various characters (some in prosthetic makeup), just like they did in “Coming to America.”
 It brings some mildly amusing moments that are fleeting and recycled.
 (The barbershop scene is back, and it’s not as funny as it was in the first “Coming to America” movie.)
 But these moments are not enough to save “Coming 2 America,” which is ruined by too many stale jokes that would’ve been outdated in 1988.